But that’s not the case with sports.

 HEAD TO HEAD AGAINST HIS GREATEST RIVALS

-It is historically ironic that the championship of the country that has produced more great champions in the history of the game than probably any other (with the exception of the United States) was for so long considered the red-headed step-sister of the other slams.
+It is historically ironic that the championship of the country that has produced more great champions in the history of the game than probably any other (with the exception of the United States) was for so long considered the red-headed step-sister of the slams.
 There are a lot of reasons for this that are not germane to the GOAT question, so I'll leave that to another post.
 What is germane is whether this matters to the GOAT argument.

-Ironically, one of the other legitimate GOAT candidates, Laver, player every Australian Open he could, so that argument is not 100% accurate.
+Basically it goes like this - if all the greats always played the Australian Open, they would have won more slams and thus would look better historically.
+Ironically, one of the other legitimate GOAT candidates, Laver, played every Australian Open he could, so that argument is not necessarily applicable to him (more on that later).
 But what about Connors, Borg and McEnroe - since they won so many slams on grass, they would surely have won the Australian Open more often, right?

 Well, if that's the case, then Sampras and Federer should have won 5 Australian Opens, since they've both won 5 US Opens - oops...they've only won 2 and 3 respectively.
 In fact, Connors won 3 slams in 1974, and then proceeded to reach the final in 1975 of each slam he won in 1974 - the result - he lost all 3 finals all to players that he had easily beaten the year before, and generaly bettered in his career.

-The point, there are no guarantees in tennis, so you can't argue that a player who won Wimbledon 5 times would have won the Australian 5 times, just because the surface was the same - why did Laver go 4, 3 and 2 in Wimbledons, Aussie's and US Opens?
+The point?
+There are no guarantees in tennis, so you can't argue that a player who won Wimbledon 5 times would have won the Australian 5 times, just because the surface was the same - why did Laver go 4, 3 and 2 in Wimbledons, Aussie's and US Opens?
 They were all on the same surface when he played, so he should have gone 4, 4 and 4 for that argument to hold.

 So the question is – why are so many afraid to anoint the player who wins the most slams ever as the greatest player ever?
 One thing is for certain – it has nothing to do with results.
 And isn’t that more than mildly ironic when it comes to sports?

-0 comments:
+No comments:

 Post a Comment